 Other European battery initiatives

-The need to achieve sustainable and rechargeable batteries with the highest possible energy and power content, in addition to a long life, is of utmost importance to reach the goal of a fossil-free society.
+The need to achieve sustainable and rechargeable batteries with the highest possible energy and power content, in addition to a long life, is of utmost importance to reach the goal of a fossil-fuel-free society.
 Several initiatives aim at supporting the growth of a sustainable and competitive battery industry in Europe.
-In addition information about on-going Horizon 2020 projects can be found via the European Commission’s dashboard.
+Additional information about on-going Horizon 2020 projects can be found via the European Commission’s dashboard.